TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Types/Properties/Showitem.rst

             ],
         ],

     The above example shows three fields of the form.
-Since no further '--div--' are specified, there would be only one tab.
+Since no further '==div==' are specified, there would be only one tab.
 In this case FormEngine will suppress that single tab and just show all specified fields without a tabbing indicator.